Wanda Kay Brown

-Wanda Kay Brown is an American librarian, and the president of the American Library Association for the 2019–2020 term.
+Wanda Kay Brown is an American librarian, who was the president of the American Library Association for the 2019–2020 term.
 She is the director of the C. G. O'Kelly Library at Winston-Salem State University and a leader in state and national library associations.
 She is the first American Library Association president who is a library director at one of the nation's historically black colleges and universities.
+She is twice president of the Black Caucus of the American Library Association in 2006–2008 and 2024–2026.

 Background and education

-Brown, a native North Carolinian, received a Bachelor of Arts in English at Winston-Salem State University in May 1977 and a Master's degree in Library Science at the University of North Carolina at Greensboro in 1983.
+Brown, a native North Carolinian, received a Bachelor of Arts in English at Winston-Salem State University in May 1977 and a master's degree in Library Science at the University of North Carolina at Greensboro in 1983.
 Her personal story as a chosen child and an example of a rise from adversity aired on WXII-12-Winston-Salem.